MicrosoftDocs/OfficeDocs-O365SecComp-pr.es-ES/SecurityCompliance/eu-tax-identification-number.md

 ### <a name="format"></a>Formato

-10 dígitos sin espacios ni los delimitadores
+10 dígitos sin espacios ni delimitadores

 ### <a name="pattern"></a>Patrón